matrix-org/matrix-spec-proposals/proposals/4192-ignoring-invites.md

 Unlike [MSC3840], processing the ignore configuration can happen on either the client or the server.

-Similar to [MSC2270] and [MSC3840], the ignore configuration is subject to the 64 KiB event size limit.

 ## [MSC3847] – Ignoring invites with policy rooms